thitiphum-bluesage/ICT720-lab1/README.md

 - Saponrachate​ Thamrongweingpung​

 ## Stakeholders
-This section outlines the key groups and individuals who have an interest or stake in the success and outcome of our app.

-### Primary Stakeholders
-- **End Users (Residents, Parents, Event Organizers)**: Directly interact with the app for discovering and promoting community events.
+- **Farm Operators:** Directly interact with the system on a daily basis for monitoring and adjustments.
-- **Development Team**: Responsible for the development, maintenance, and update of the app.

-### Secondary Stakeholders
-- **Local Businesses**: Can benefit from increased community engagement and advertising opportunities.
-- **Community Organizations**: Use the app to promote local events and initiatives.
+- **Farm Managers:** Use the system for strategic planning and decision-making.
+- **Agricultural Scientists:** Analyze data for research and provide insights for improving farming techniques.
+- **Technical Support Team:** Maintain and troubleshoot the system.
-- **Local Authorities**: Interested in fostering community engagement and local cultural events.
+- **Investors/Farm Owners:** Interested in the overall productivity and efficiency of the farm.

 ## User Stories
-- **As a new resident in the city:** I want to discover local events and activities to engage with my community and make new friends.
+- **As a farm operator:** I want to monitor real-time temperature and humidity levels to ensure optimal growing conditions for my crops.
-- **As an event organizer:** I need to promote my events to a local audience to increase attendance.
+   - **Acceptance Criteria:**
+     1. The system displays real-time temperature and humidity data.
+     2. Data from all sensors is updated every 5 minutes.
+     3. Users can access historical data trends and analysis.
+- **As a farm manager:** I need to be alerted immediately when temperature or humidity levels deviate from the set thresholds to prevent potential crop damage.
+   - **Acceptance Criteria:**
+     1. The system sends instant alerts via email/SMS when thresholds are breached.
+     2. Alerts contain specific details about the breach (which sensor, current reading).
+     3. The system records all instances of threshold breaches for review.
-- **As a parent:** I want to find family-friendly events nearby so I can plan outings with my children.
+- **As a farm technician:** I want to access the system remotely to make necessary adjustments and troubleshoot issues.
+   - **Acceptance Criteria:**
+     1. The system is accessible remotely via various devices.
+     2. Users can make and save adjustments to settings remotely.
+     3. The system provides secure access with authentication protocols.

 ## Features
-- **Event Discovery:** Explore a variety of local events and activities based on your interests.
-- **Event Promotion:** A platform for organizers to list and promote their events to the local community.
-- **Family-Friendly Focus:** An easy-to-use filter to find events that are suitable for all ages.
+- **Real-Time Monitoring:** Continuous tracking of temperature and humidity with live updates.
+- **Automated Alerts:** Customizable alerts for deviations from optimal growing conditions.
+- **Historical Data Analysis:** Access and analyze past environmental data for better future decision-making.
+- **Remote Accessibility:** Manage and monitor the system from any location.
+- **Security and Reliability:** Secure data handling and reliable system performance.